Explore History in the Real World

 The Booksnake project team consists of:

 • Sean Fraga, Ph.D., creator and project director.
-Assistant Professor (teaching) of Environmental Studies and History, USC Dornsife College of Letters, Arts, and Sciences.
+Assistant Professor (Teaching) of Environmental Studies and History, USC Dornsife College of Letters, Arts, and Sciences.

 • Erik Loyer, artist, creative technologist, and software developer.